 This solution addresses key issue 1&2 and the following security and privacy areas:

-#1 DoS attack on UE: attempts to hinder the UEs' access to the network.
+#1 DoS attack on UE: attempts to hinder t’e UEs' access to the network.

-#2 DoS attack on network: attempts to hinder the network's ability to provide services to the UEs.
+#2 DoS attack on network: attempts to hinder the n’twork's ability to provide services to the UEs.

-This solution is based on ID based asymmetric cryptographic methods, for example: IEEE1363.3[8], RFC6507[9], SM9[10], and ISO SC27 Lightweight crypto useing I2R-IBS in 29192-4 (for IoT NFC tag use cases)[11].
+This solution is based on ID based asymmetric cryptographic methods, for example: IEEE1363.3[8], RFC6507[9], SM9[10], and ISO SC27 Lightweight cIuseing I2R-IBS in 29192-4 (for IoT NFC tag use cases)[11].

 In this solution, the ID based signature scheme is introduced, which is more lightweight than certificate based solution, since it does not require the huge size certificate to be send in the broadcast message.
-One of these above ID based algorithm could be adopted, or other feasible ID based cryptography is also acceptable.
+One of these above ID based algorithm could be adopted, or other feasible ID based cryptography is also accept’ble.